How to Split Screen on Your Mac for Better Multitasking

 Connecting to a Second Monitor

-Not exactly Split View, but similar: use an external display to view apps side-by-side across two screens.
+This screen Mac feature isn’t exactly Split View, but it’s quite similar.
+You can use an external display to view apps side-by-side across two screens.

 Step 1: Connect the monitor to your Mac using a compatible cable/adapter.